GhastGames/Cauldron/README.md

 </p>

 # Cauldron
-Libraries for Minecraft servers and its plugins
+Libraries for Minecraft servers and their plugins.
+The documentation isn't ready yet, sorry!